View program plan of study for BSN to DNP AGACNP

 At the conclusion of the University of Nevada DNP program, graduates will:

-- Assume leadership roles in the analysis, delivery and management of nursing care and health care systems.
+4. Assumes leadership roles in the analysis, delivery and management of nursing practice and the micro through meso levels of health care systems (MSN)

 BSN to DNP and Post-Master’s DNP Curriculum Options